Support and activities

 Funded through the Energy Industry Voluntary Redress Scheme, this research project will see more consumption of solar power directly by individual households – up to 85%, and less being spilt onto the national grid.

 Berneslai Homes will be identifying households to participate and they will also be installing the batteries.
-Age UK Barnsley’s Information & Advice Service will be upskilled to work alongside the tenants’ involved providing reassurance and guidance as to how to make the best of this fantastic opportunity.
+Age UK Barnsley’s Information and Advice Service will be upskilled to work alongside the tenants’ involved providing reassurance and guidance as to how to make the best of this fantastic opportunity.
 As well as providing advice on how to best use their solar panels and battery, advice will be given on value for money tariffs and benefits checks can also be carried out.

 Energise Barnsley is very excited to be part of this partnership project.
 The project continues our work with Berneslai Homes tenants to move towards a domestic decarbonised, digitalised and flexible future.
 It follows on from our initial solar installations, solar and storage network study and current domestic demand-side response project for BEIS.
 We are determined that our tenants receive the full benefits of the future low carbon flexible grid, and are not left behind.'
 Wendy Lowder, Chair Energise Barnsley.